AVAILABLE ON DVD

-It seems surprising that Brian De Palma was ready to launch into another movie about teenagers with psychic powers after the huge success of Carrie, and The Fury, while fairly successful at the time, seems to have almost been forgotten.
-This is a shame.
-It’s quite flawed and overall is not as fine a movie as Carrie, but it is highly entertaining and has sequences which equal and maybe even top that movie, at least conceptually.
+It seems surprising that Brian De Palma was ready to launch into another movie about teenagers with psychic powers after the huge success of Carrie, and The Fury, while fairly successful at the time, seems to have almost been forgotten. his is a shame.
+It’s quite flawed and overall is not as fine a movie as Carrie overall, but it is highly entertaining and has sequences which equal and maybe even top that film, at least conceptually.
 Unlike Stephen King’s focused, streamlined plot for Carrie, The Fury, scripted by John Farris from his own novel, is a much more complex affair, with lots of characters and sub plots, and to be frank De Palma seems to have a bit of trouble with it and finds himself exploding all over the place while allowing sections of the film to almost grind to a halt.
-In fact the movie originally had even more characters including a husband and wife who were assassins – it seems that Farris couldn’t bear to leave anything out from his book – but around half an hour of footage was removed before release.
-I actually can’t decide if the film needs lots of extra footage to make things clearer, or just needs a great deal of stuff removed!
-In terms of overall pacing and focus the film is quite sloppy.
+In fact the movie originally had even more characters including a husband and wife who were assassins – it seems that Farris couldn’t bear to leave anything out from his book – but around half an hour of footage was removed before release. actually can’t decide if the film needs lots of extra footage to make things clearer, or just needs a great deal of stuff removed!
+In terms of overall pacing and focus The Fury is quite sloppy.

 Of course the highlights are when the two teenagers use their powers, with De Palma clearly relishing and making the most of the fact that Gillian can make people bleed.
-The amount of blood spilt must have seemed incredibly excessive for the time, especially the way each gory scene has more blood then the previous one, culminating in two unforgettable scenes.
-The first one remains extremely unpleasent, as Robin spins his mistress round and round in the air like she’s on some kind of torture machine and blood spatters everywhere. he second is more blackly comic, as a man literally explodes and De Palma allows us to see this lovely event five or six times from different angles.
-Also amusing in a somewhat sick way is a spectacular Ferris wheel death and there is actually quite a bit of humour elsewhere in the movie, especially in the first half, with a really random but funny scene when Peter breaks into an couple’s apartment to take some clothes and finds the mother of one of the residents on his side.
-There are so many bits and pieces to appreciate in this movie that I can fogive the unevenness and lack of focus in parts, and despite the screenplay’s flaws it’s admirable for its sheer balls.
+The amount of blood spilt must have seemed incredibly excessive for the time, especially the way each gory scene has more blood then the previous one, culminating in two unforgettable sequences.
+The first one remains extremely unpleasant, as Robin spins his mistress round and round in the air like she’s on some kind of torture machine and blood spatters everywhere. he second is more blackly comic, as a man literally explodes and De Palma allows us to see this lovely event five or six times from different angles.
+Also amusing in a somewhat sick way is a spectacular Ferris wheel death and there is actually quite a bit of humour elsewhere, especially in the first half; there’s a really random but funny scene when Peter breaks into an couple’s apartment to take some clothes and finds the mother of one of the residents on his side.
+There are so many bits and pieces to appreciate in this movie that I can forgive the unevenness and lack of focus in parts, and despite the screenplay’s flaws its admirable for its sheer balls.
 It seems to build on expectations for a typical Hollywood film and turns them on their head, with a supposed hero that often does the wrong thing, another prominent male character who goes mad, a possible ‘romantic couple’ who only properly meet when one is dying, people dying who you don’t expect etc. There’s a planned remake of The Fury [Boo!
 Hiss!] and I’d be surprised if all this made its way into it.